OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/ProgressReports/CNRS.md

 ---
 ## Hiring

-- failed to recruit an ingeneer on time: only 2 reasonable candidates among the 20 auditions and they did not take the job (September 2015).
-We are in the process of hiring an ingeneer for September 2016.
+- failed to recruit an engineer on time: only two reasonable candidates among the 20 interviews and they did not take the job (September 2015).
+We are in the process of hiring an engineer for September 2016.

 ---
 ## Achievements